Coming of age: Islam

 Children are not required to perform any obligatory religious obligations prior to reaching the age of puberty, although they are encouraged to begin praying at the age of seven.
 Once a person begins puberty, they are required to perform salat and other obligations of Islam.

-A girl is considered an adult when she begins puberty, while a boy is considered an adult at twelve-to-fifteen years old.
+Muslims are considered adults when they have hit puberty.
+For girls, this is often when they first begin menstruating, and boys when they experience nocturnal emission or the growth of pubic hair.
+However, if either gender does not exhibit their respective signs, then they will be considered adults at age fifteen.
 The evidence for this is the narration of Ibn Umar that he said: "Allah's Apostle called me to present myself in front of him on the eve of the battle of Uhud, while I was fourteen years of age at that time and he did not allow me to take part in that battle but he called me in front of him on the eve of the battle of the Trench when I was fifteen years old, and he allowed me to join the battle."
 (Reported by Bukhari and Muslim).
 When Umar Ibn Abdul Aziz heard this Hadith he made this age the evidence to differentiate between a mature and an immature person.

 In some Islamic cultures circumcision (khitan) can be a ritual associated with coming of age for boys, taking place in late childhood or early adolescence.